Skip advert

 This could see a significant increase in the numbers of American-made cars being imported to the UK; while a handful, such as the Ford Mustang, Jeep Wrangler and even some high-end BMWs such as the X5, already make their way across the pond, we could soon see more cars, particularly SUVs, sold here in the UK.

-As you’d expect, this would put even more of a strain on European manufacturers, who are already having to fight off an influx of Chinese vehicles.
-The arrival of new American cars in large numbers would make competition even tougher, which could, in theory, drive down prices for consumers.
+Nevertheless, the arrival of more brands into the market would put even more of a strain on European manufacturers, who are already having to fight off an influx of Chinese vehicles.
+More cars on sale ultimately means more competition which could, in theory, drive down prices for consumers.

 At this stage, it’s not yet clear whether a deal with the US can be struck – particularly given the volatility and inconsistency of President Trump.
 Nevertheless, while Reeves said the UK is “not going to rush into a deal”, she did try to reassure Brits by saying that the Government “want[s] to get the right deal for Britain, to better support our industry, our jobs and consumers”.